Gondolav/ADA-project/README.md

 - Which facility type is more likely to fail?
 - ~~Is the inspection frequency indeed correlated with the risk category?~~
 - Are restaurants having already failed once more likely to fail again than the others?
 And are they more likely to close definitively?
-- Compare the inspection results of the different food chain restaurant against themselves or other restaurants.
+- Compare the inspection results of the different fast food restaurant chains against themselves or other restaurants.
 - ~~How are the inspection and establishment types linked with the inspection results?~~
 - ~~Is there a relationship between the type of the restaurant and the quality?~~